Black Hole Gravitational Phenomena in Higher-Order Curvature-Scalar Gravity: Lensing effects: weak field approximation

-Equation (\ref{vfffdddd}) shows that the first two contributions on the second line reproduce the standard light--bending result for a Schwarzschild black hole, while the third term matches the prediction for a Reissner--Nordstr\"{o}m spacetime.
+Equation (\ref{vfffdddd}) shows that the first two contributions on the second line reproduce the standard light--bending result for a Schwarzschild black hole, while the third, fourth, and fifth terms coincide, up to appropriate modifications of the constant factors, the prediction for a Reissner--Nordstr\"{o}m spacetime.
 The remaining terms encode the effects of the higher--order curvature--scalar modifications introduced in this work, incorporating various powers of the parameter $\xi$.

-Figure~\ref{tildealpha} illustrates how the deflection angle $\tilde{\alpha}(b,\xi)$ varies with the black hole parameters.
-For a fixed impact parameter $b = 0.5$, increasing $\xi$ systematically enhances the deflection, indicating that the higher–order corrections strengthen the gravitational lensing effect.
+Fig.~\ref{tildealpha} illustrates how the deflection angle $\tilde{\alpha}(b,\xi)$ varies with the black hole parameters.
+For a fixed impact parameter, e.g., $b = 2$, an increase in $\xi$ leads to a reduction in the deflection angle.
+This behavior is corroborated by the geodesic analysis shown in Fig.~\ref{geodespath}, where larger values of $\xi$ render the light trajectories progressively more “open.”
+Moreover, as shown in the next section, the same trend persists in the strong–deflection regime.